BetterACS/GHT/README.md

 -   `MYSQL_DATABASE`: The name of the MySQL database.
 -   `ACCESS_TOKEN`: The access token for the JWT.
 -   `REFRESH_TOKEN`: The refresh token for the JWT.
+-   `EMAIL`: The email for sending code.
+-   `PASSWORD`: The password of the email.

 Example: